![]() |

 Our fee for conducting a patentability search is $450,

-which includes our initial conference, the patentability search, and
+which includes our initial conference, the patentability search, and the opinion

-regular hourly rate of $150 per hour plus out-of-pocket expenses
+required, will be billed to you at our regular hourly rate of $200 per hour plus out-of-pocket expenses

 incurred on your behalf.
 Filing without a patentability search,